 I responded:

-Thank you & all the Perl 6 design team for making such a fascinating language :)
+Thank you & all the Raku design team for making such a fascinating language :)

 Let me respond to a few points you brought up in your reply: